Documentary Transcription Services

 An important addition to all of our transcripts is that we mark the timecode or a timestamp after a specific duration or every change of speaker.
 This does not cost you extra, but it makes the transcripts a much easier tool in the edit room.

 In order for us to transcribe your documentary video footage, you’re going to need to give us a video or audio copy of your interview.
 The easiest way to get the file to us it to use a file transfer service like Dropbox, Box.com, Google Drive, or WeTransfer where you can upload a digital file of your interview footage.
-We recommend you export and send an audio file instead of a video file when practical, because it’s a smaller file and it’s always wise for you to keep a tight rein on digital copies of your raw footage.
+We recommend you export and send an audio file instead of a video file whenever practical, because it’s a smaller file and it’s always wise for you to keep a tight rein on digital copies of your raw footage.
 Having said that, we do sign Non Disclosure Agreements and would never share your footage with anyone.

 Whenever you do send us a video file for transcription, and you need timecodes noted in the transcript, you should export it with the timecode burned in.
 This will make it much easier for us to note the exact timecode in the transcripts.